Global Talent Visa

 There are four routes for eligible academics and researchers to obtain endorsement for a Global Talent Visa:

 Academic and research appointments – fast-track endorsement for individuals who have accepted a position at an approved UK higher education institution or research institute with responsibility either for academic, research or innovation leadership and development, or for directing or leading an individual or team in a research or innovation project or programme of work.
 Typical roles eligible under this route include but are not limited to Professor, Associate Professor (Reader or Senior Lecturer) or Senior Group Leader.
+Please note, this route is not intended for postdoctoral researchers as it is unlikely they will meet the criteria above as their primary role is to conduct and not lead research.
 This route is administered by the British Academy, Royal Academy of Engineering and the Royal Society.
 Full details of the endorsement and application process for this route can be found here

 Individual fellowships – fast-track endorsement for individuals who have been awarded an individual fellowship on the list approved by the British Academy, Royal Academy of Engineering and the Royal Society.
 The fellowship must be held currently or within the last 12 months.
 Full details of the endorsement and application process for this route can be found here